mrjleo/qa-dmn-pytorch/README.md

                         Load pre-trained weights before training (default: None) --test                Test the model after training (default: False)
 ```
 Use the `--test` argument to run the model on the testset using the best checkpoint after training.
+This will create output files (one per GPU) in your experiment directory.
+You can then use `evaluate.py` to create a TREC runfile that can be evaluated with the TREC evaluation tool.